 My mother says that I became a nicer person after I had a child.
 Having Jordan is single-handedly the one thing that has changed me more than anything else.
 Part of it is that I like to have control, and there is nothing about pregnancy or parenting that allows you to have control of anything.
 In many ways Jordan is just like me, in other ways she’s the complete opposite.
 I love that with her, I get to experience the world with a newness and wonder that you forget about when you’re older.

 She constantly teaches me.
 And I love that Facebook shows posts from years before so I can read about the silly things she said at the age of 3 all the way to now.

 Did you ever have to have conversations with Jordan about how your family looked in comparison with how other families looked?

 No. It just was.
 At the church we went to, she knew friends that had two moms.
 It was just normal for her.
 Jordan would get statements, like “Everyone has to have a daddy,” and she would say, “Obviously not.”
 And that was that.
 It was a normal part of her life.

 What coming out advice would you leave readers?

-Over the years, I’ve come to realize that “coming out” has more to do with claiming who it is that God has created me (or you!) to be, rather than signing on a dotted line about what label am choosing to claim.
+Over the years, I’ve come to realize that “coming out” has more to do with claiming who it is that God has created me (or you) to be, rather than signing on a dotted line about what label I am choosing to claim.
 When I came out, it was a big deal to say that I was a lesbian.
-Now, I’m more interested in the relationships that I have, rather than any category.
+Now I’m more interested in the relationships that I have, rather than any category.
 Having said that, community is a huge piece of “coming out.”
 Coming out is something that happens over and over and over again, and having people who you know will always love and care for you is the key to the journey.
 Don’t try to do it without a community.
 And, once you’re good with the coming out piece of your life, be ready to help someone else through that journey.
 The more we care for one another, the more we embody an abundant, gracious, unconditional love.
-Everyone will be better surrounded by that!
+Everyone is better when they’re surrounded by that.